SecureWindowsShell/SWSH/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/s8ingehivcjcp084/branch/master?svg=true)](https://ci.appveyor.com/project/muhammadmuzzammil1998/swsh/branch/master)

 SWSH is a SSH like console application for Windows.

-**If you are not using [a binary that we built](https://github.com/muhammadmuzzammil1998/SWSH/releases/) or are using an older version of SWSH you will get an error about checksum mismatches, this happens because we only upload the checksum for the latest version of SWSH.
-Use the flag `--IgnoreChecksumMismatch` to prevent SWSH from exiting on checksum mismatches.**
+**If you are not using a [prebuilt SWSH binary](https://github.com/SecureWindowsShell/SWSH/releases), you will see SWSH complain about a checksum mismatch and exit, use `--IgnoreChecksumMismatch` to stop it from exiting.**

 ![SWSH just doing its thing](.images/cdls.PNG)
 *SWSH just doing its thing.
 Version: beta-1.4.*